Frequently Asked Questions

-Where do you live?
-We suggest that you call a university research hospital or university medical center.
+You might also call a university-based research hospital or medical center.
 Ask to speak to a breast health nurse.
-Tell that nurse that you are looking for a breast specialist or oncologist with experience in treating inflammatory breast cancer.
+Explain that you are looking for a breast specialist or oncologist with experience in treating inflammatory breast cancer.

 We cannot give medical advice, but can give information from a patient’s perspective.

 Why did my doctor say I have IBC but not Inflammatory Breast Cancer?

 Know Your IBCs – the same abbreviation with different definitions can cause confusion.
 Inflammatory Breast Cancer is typically abbreviated as IBC.
 Other breast cancers may include in its diagnosis the terms “in situ breast cancer,” “infiltrating breast cancer,” or “invasive breast cancer” all of which may be abbreviated with “ibc,” but those terms alone do not specify inflammatory breast cancer.